PASSION FOR

 WETLAND MANAGEMENT

 A key objective of the organization is to identify, manage, and preserve for future generations a substantial portion of the most important wetlands along White Oak Bayou.
 Much of this acreage is under protective conservation easements.
 However, the wetlands are not protected from indirect threats such as pollutants from storm water run-off, alterations caused by beavers and flooding, and vegetation changes.
-Our Wetland Management Plan involves mitigating these threats and encouraging smart growth with green spaces, vegetation buffers, and storm water pollution prevention plans and treatment features.
-We seek easements for trails and land for creating a public wetlands park with access to the Bayou for kayaking and canoeing.
+Our Wetland Management Plan involves mitigating these threats and encouraging low impact urban design with green spaces, vegetation buffers, and storm water pollution prevention plans and treatment features.

 EDUCATION